vayunmathur/ThreeD/README.md

 # ThreeD Game Engine
 This is a 3D game engine for Windows.
 At the moment, this project is just starting, and not many features are implemented yet.
 ### Current Features
+1. Creating a window

+### Currently Working On
-* None
+* 3D Graphics Engine

 ### Features to come

-1. Creating a window
-2. 3D Graphics Engine
-3. Audio System
+1. Audio System
-4. GUI System
+2. GUI System
-5. Entity System
+3. Entity System
-6. Input System
+4. Input System
-7. Fonts
+5. Fonts

 ## Getting Started
 ### Installation